 I never get tired of this soup… it’s such a perfect winter meal.
 As much as I’d rather winter be over… I’m looking outside now at a snow covered backyard, so bring on the winter meals for a little while longer.

-To me, no soup is complete without some sort of bread to dunk into the soup (possibly because I just LOVE bread)… so I made my own twist on some cheese stuffed crescent rolls.
-That’s right folks… two great recipes for you today!
+To me, no soup is complete without some sort of bread to dunk into the soup (possibly because I just LOVE bread)… so here are a few of my favorite dishes to accompany this soup!

-I’m always nervous to make new recipes for other people without testing them first, but these were a hit with my whole family!
+I’m always nervous to make new recipes for other people without testing them first, but this was a hit with my whole family!
 So if you’re craving some soul-warming soup on a chilly day… try this one, you won’t be disappointed!!

 Recipe inspired from Le Creme de la Crumb